 5.Working pattern and opportunities

-Being an expat, it is important to compare working patterns and opportunities in Dubai and Abu Dhabi.
+As a new ex-pat, comparing working patterns and opportunities in Dubai and Abu Dhabi is crucial.
 Considering the capital city, it is one of the wealthiest emirates with a fast-growing economy.
-Over the past few years, most expats have attracted to Abu Dhabi meanwhile an opportunity of tax-free aspect opens new doors for the expats.
-You can visit the official website of he department of economic for Abu Dhabi for more details and reports.
+Over the past few years, Abu Dhabi’s policy of tax-free income has opened doors for the high skilled labor force.
+You can visit the official website of the department of Economics for Abu Dhabi for more details and reports.

 Likewise, the City of Gold also has low tax rates and high wages that excite people to want and earn big bucks.
-Being cities following Islamic values, both cities prefer to respect relative culture and environment in working practices.
+Both cities follow Islamic values and prefer to respect relative culture and environment in working practices.

 The average wage to work in Abu Dhabi is around 177,696 AED; however, Dubai offers 258,000 AED per year.
-It is to consider that capital city is more formal and structured when it comes to the employment contract; however, Dubai is comparatively lenient in this aspect.
-Apart from this, the most important factor included as the working pattern is the conservative dress code that every expat should consider while moving abroad for a new country , especially the Golf Arab where there is too much social restrictions on terms of dress and habits.
+It is to consider that the capital city is more formal and structured when it comes to the employment contract; however, Dubai is comparatively lenient in this aspect.
+Apart from this, the most critical factor included as the working pattern is the conservative dress code that everyone should consider while moving abroad for a new country, especially the Golf Arab where there are too many social restrictions on terms of dress and habits.

-Public transport plays an important role in encouraging tourists and expats to visit the place.
-Before moving away abroad, expats consider the aspect of public tourist as this contributes to improving the mobility, satisfaction related to the destination, and growth of development.
+Public transport plays a vital role in encouraging tourists to visit.
+Before moving away abroad, residents consider the aspect of public tourist as this contributes to improving the mobility, satisfaction related to the destination, and growth of development.

-If you are thinking of shifting to the City of Gold, one must have known the best way to get around in Dubai by metro or taxi.
+If you are thinking of shifting to the City of Gold, one must have known the best way to get around Dubai by metro or taxi.
 This source of public transport will give you the freedom to move from one place to another.
-Although the prices of public transport are high, expats can still avail themselves of the services of Dubai-Metro.
+Although the prices of public transport are high, you can still enjoy the high-quality service of Dubai-Metro.

 Dubai Metro is the cheapest way to travel for a comfortable journey and is also considered a standard class.
-The most beautiful thing about public transport is a separate section for women and various classes like gold classes, silver classes, etc. For the expats and tourists, one cannot ignore the bus service network consists of a large fleet of around 1,518 buses.
+The most beautiful thing about public transport is a separate section for women and various classes like gold, silver, etc. You cannot ignore the bus service network consists of a large fleet of around 1,518 buses.
 The best way to get around in Dubai is Taxi services (Dubai Taxi Corporation, Uber), bus services (RTA buses), Dubai Metro, boats (Abras, Dubai waterbus), and cars.

-Other than this, both cities of UAE have a high cost of education that needs to consider by expats before moving to the region.
-On comparing both emirates, the capital Emirate is a much calmer and traditional city.
+Both cities have a high cost of education that needs to consider by expats before moving to the region.
+Comparing both emirates, the capital Emirate is a much calmer and traditional city.
 Unlike Dubai, Abu Dhabi has a good work-life balance; meanwhile, tourists love to visit there to have some fun and relax.

 In contrast to this, if you think about moving over to Dubai, you may experience the summer season of April to October.
-Another favorable point to notice is the greenery of a city that boosts the environment of the city.
-What else someone wants instead of parks and flowerbeds, palm-lined avenues, luscious lawns, and deserts on the Earth?
-Unlike, Abu Dhabi has a desert climate where there is virtually no rainfall.
+Another favorable point to notice is the greenery of a city that boosts the town’s environment.
+What else does someone wants instead of parks and flowerbeds, palm-lined avenues, luscious lawns, and deserts on the Earth?
+Unlike, Abu Dhabi has a desert climate with virtually no rainfall.

 10.Cost of Living and Leisure

-Clearly, it is not easy to select one city over another as this completely depends on the interest of expats or tourists that what they want or prefer from the place.
-By comparing, it can be considered that Dubai is the home for modernization, tall buildings and entertainment; however Abu Dhabi is a far more conservative emirate.
-Despite many differences in both emirates, the best part of living or visit both cities is the quality of life and the opportunities of affordable life along with the unusual weather.
+It is not easy to select one city over another as this entirely depends on expats or tourists’ interest in what they want or prefer from the place.
+By comparing, it can be considered that Dubai is the home for modernization, tall buildings, and entertainment; however, Abu Dhabi is a far more conservative emirate.
+Despite many differences in both emirates, the best part of living or visiting both cities is the quality of life and the opportunities for affordable life, and the unusual weather.